chrisglein/chrisglein.github.io/_posts/2012-04-01-music-made-me-part-19.md

 ### I-76 - G. Love & Special Sauce
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/40c4Zo0r2HH9aKDgEsbsVA?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 The first time I heard G. Love I wasn't ready for it.
-Despite the title *Yeah, It's That Easy* was not an easy album to relax into.
+Despite the title _Yeah, It's That Easy_ was not an easy album to relax into.
 I know that Jessica tried to start me on "Willow Tree", but I didn't connect with that song.
 She was trying to pick a track with fewer of the hip-hop elements.
-But for me the pace didn’t feel right - it was too sloppy.
+But for me the pace didn’t feel right - it left too sloppy to me (at the time).
 The same idea is done better on the album in "Lay Down the Law" and "Take You There", which are both *great* songs.
 <!--more-->

 It took some warming up, but I did eventually fall for G. Love.
 It wasn't a vocal style I was accustomed too, and at first it sounded abrasive.
 But over time I could really feel how much fun they were having with the music and I started having fun too.